Tuesdays & Thursdays 11-12 - sign up in Canvas Calendar or send me an email

 I teach in the Health Education Department at City College of San Francisco (http://www.ccsf.edu/healthed).
-The chair of Health Education is Beth Freedman.
-I also coordinate certificate programs in the Interdisciplinary Studies Department (http://ccsf.edu/idst).
-The chair of Interdisciplinary Studies is Lauren Muller.
+The chair of Health Education is Beth Freedman .
 I also work with the college SLO Coordination Team to better understand student learning across the college.
+While I am no longer the coordinator of the Trauma Prevention & Recovery Certificate, I do still provide some assistance to that program and can answer questions about it.

 More Info on Courses:

-- The midterm and final exams are ON CAMPUS, face to face.
+The midterm and final exams are also ONLINE.

-- REQUIRED TEXTBOOK (in addition to online readings in Canvas) is Introduction to Community & Public Health, 9th Edition, by McKenzie and Pinger.
-It is available (new or used) from the CCSF Bookstore and many online booksellers; it is also available to rent.
+REQUIRED TEXTBOOK (in addition to online readings in Canvas) is Introduction to Community & Public Health, 9th Edition, by McKenzie and Pinger.
+It is available (new or used) from the CCSF Bookstore and many online booksellers; it is also available to rent from Amazon, Chegg, etc.

 Go to MyCCSF and look for the links under "Distance Learning" in the "Students" column on the right to find a link to log in to Canvas directly, to get your RAM ID, and to get support with how to use Canvas.